Phone-GWP-group

 Avoid overpacking

 Following the previous point, many people have experienced receiving small products in ridiculously oversized packs when ordering online.
-Yet this is still highlighted as one of the biggest annoyances by consumers.
+Yet consumers still highlight this as one of the biggest annoyances.

 With a massive influx of boxes and packaging during Christmas, consumers want to avoid the additional hassle of disposing of excess void fill and large amounts of cardboard.
 This problem is particularly acute for items that can only go in the bin (such as air sacks, bubble wrap, etc.).